Ensuring the Educational Stability of Students in Foster Care

 How can local school district foster care liaisons provide additional supports to students in foster care?

-• Check in regularly and consistently with students, families and caregivers.
-Ensure students in foster care can stay connected to trusted adults (coaches, mentors, teachers and school staff).
+• Check in regularly and consistently with students, families, and caregivers.
+Ensure students in foster care can stay connected to trusted adults (coaches, mentors, teachers, and school staff).

 • Know which students and families need additional assistance with technology and internet connectivity necessary to complete remote schoolwork.
 Help students and families get connected to the resources offered by the district or local community partners and agencies.

 • Work with teachers and other school staff to monitor attendance and engagement rates of students in foster care.
-If a student needs additional outreach and support, consider developing a plan with teachers, school staff, the foster family and student to ensure success.
+If a student needs additional outreach and support, consider developing a plan with teachers, school staff, the foster family, and student to ensure success.

-• Students in foster care may receive social, emotional and/or behavioral health supports in the school setting.
+• Students in foster care may receive social, emotional, and/or behavioral health supports in the school setting.
 Reference information in How to Support Your Child’s Health and Well-being for additional resources on the continuation of these services.

 • Ask students and caregivers what they need to feel healthy and safe.
-Assist in connecting them with other community resources, including housing, food or necessary items if appropriate.
+Assist in connecting them with other community resources, including housing, food, or necessary items if appropriate.
 See the Champions for Ohio's Children and Families webpage.

 • Strengthen connections with caseworkers and the county children’s services agencies in your area.
 Reach out when necessary to ensure there are comprehensive services and plans in place for foster youth and families.
 Collaborate with caseworkers to meet the individual needs of foster youth.

-How can local schools and districts update the contact information (name, position, email and phone number) of the local school district’s foster care liaison?
+How can local schools and districts update the contact information (name, position, email, and phone number) of the local school district’s foster care liaison?

 The Ohio Educational Directory System (OEDS) is the data system all school districts in Ohio use to provide the contact information for designated staff positions.
 A district’s foster care liaison contact information should be kept up to date in OEDS.
 It is important for foster families, child welfare agencies and the community to know how to reach the foster care point of contact.
 If the contact information for the district foster care liaison requires updating, contact the districtwide OEDS administrator.
-Instructions for updating OEDS can be found here
+Instructions for updating OEDS are available here

 The Education Management Information System (EMIS) will have information on students in foster care in each school and district.
 Contact the Education Management Information System (EMIS) coordinator for more information.
 Local foster care liaisons also should work closely with county children services agencies to stay up to date on students entering foster care and students whose placements change.